Killing of Jean Charles de Menezes: Controversy over police procedure

-Much discussion following the shooting centred on the rules of engagement followed by armed police when dealing with suspected suicide bombers.
-Roy Ramm, a former commander of specialist operations for the Metropolitan Police, said that the rules had been changed to permit officers to "shoot to kill" potential suicide bombers, claiming headshots are the safest way to kill the suspect without risk of detonating devices.
+Much discussion following the shooting centered on the rules of engagement followed by armed police when dealing with suspected suicide bombers.
+Roy Ramm, a former commander of specialist operations for the Metropolitan Police, said that the rules had been changed to permit officers to "shoot to kill" potential suicide bombers, claiming that headshots are the safest way to kill a suspect without risking detonation of explosive devices.

 The possibility of a police confrontation with a suicide bomber in the United Kingdom had reportedly been discussed following the September 11 attacks in the United States.
-Based on this possibility, new guidelines were developed for identifying, confronting, and dealing forcefully with terrorist suspects.
+Based on this possibility, new guidelines were developed for identifying, confronting, and forcefully dealing with terrorist suspects.
 These guidelines were given the code name "Operation Kratos".

-Based in part on advice from the security forces of Israel and Sri Lanka—two countries with experience of suicide bombings—Operation Kratos guidelines allegedly state that the head or lower limbs should be aimed at when a suspected suicide bomber appears to have no intention of surrendering.
+Based in part on advice from the security forces of Israel and Sri Lanka—two countries with experience of suicide bombings—Operation Kratos guidelines allegedly state that officers should aim at the head or lower limbs when a suspected suicide bomber appears to have no intention of surrendering.
 This is contrary to the usual practice of aiming at the torso, which presents the biggest target, since a hit to the torso may detonate an explosive belt.

 Sir Ian Blair appeared on television on 24 July 2005 to accept responsibility for the error on the part of the Metropolitan Police, and to acknowledge and defend the "shoot to kill" policy, saying:

 The Met's commissioner Sir Ian Blair, and his predecessor Lord Stevens, had expressed concern about the legal position of police officers who might kill suspected suicide bombers.
 There is no explicit legal requirement for armed officers to warn a suspect before firing, although guidelines published by the Association of Chief Police Officers say that this "should be considered".
 A potential suicide bomber is thought to represent a circumstance where warning the suspect may put the public at greater risk because the bomber may detonate his explosives after being warned.